wjpark1/Block-Solver/README.md

 Summary: We made our program more efficient by having it rely on fewer pending recursive calls.
 This made it pass virtually all of the tests in the medium folder, but we had now turned our attention to the hard tests, nearly all of which we were still failing.

 Results:
+Passed all of the tests in the medium folder.